usi-systems/p4paxos-demo/README.md

 second=0
 ```

-* The *count* variable in the *instance* section: configures the maximum
+* The *count* variable in the *instance* section configures the maximum
 number of requests that learners will handle.

-* The *second* variable in *timeout* section: configures the number of seconds
+* The *second* variable in the *timeout* section configures the number of seconds
-that the learners will stay alive.
-If timeout is set to 0, the learners forever.
+to run the learners.
+If timeout is set to 0, the learners do not terminate.